There’s a lot of misinformation out there about vaccines. Know the facts.

-Back-to-school season is almost here, which means getting the kids everything they need to take on a new year.
-Beyond the new backpacks, notebooks and clothes, there are also health physicals and immunizations to cross off your list.
-Without these, your kids won’t be able to attend this fall.
+It’s almost that time of year again — back-to-school.
+Beyond the new backpacks, notebooks and clothes, there are also health physicals and vaccines to cross off your to-do list.
+Without them, your kids won’t be able to attend school in the fall.

-Natural immunity is when your body builds resistance to a disease after getting sick and recovering.
+4. Natural immunity is better than vaccine-acquired immunity– Natural immunity is what happens when your body builds resistance to a disease after getting sick and recovering.

 When you get a vaccine, your body creates vaccine-induced immunity, which occurs when you build resistance to a disease without the illness.

 For example, to gain natural immunity from measles, you could face a one in 500 chance of death from the symptoms.
 This contrasts with one in 1 million people having a severe allergic reaction to the measles, mumps and rubella (MMR) vaccine.

 5. Clean water and better hygiene practices mean we don’t need vaccines– Another myth is that good hygiene and sanitation are responsible for lower disease rates.
 While good hygiene, sanitation and clean water can reduce the spread of some diseases, data shows vaccines are largely responsible for the drop.

 Consider the history of measles in the U.S. Widespread use of a measles vaccine shows an impactful drop in the spread of disease.
 Between 1968 and 1998, reported cases of measles dropped from 22,000 cases a year to fewer than 100.
 A similar drop in reported cases happened when vaccines for other diseases became available.

 6. It should be up to parents if they want to vaccinate their children– Talk to your doctor about which vaccinations your child may need before heading back to school.
 Children at different stages in life from infancy up to young adult need various vaccines or boosters.
 Be aware of any medical conditions that may impact whether a certain vaccine is right for your child and always speak to your doctor.